Recently updated on: November 18, 2023

 What Are the Risks of Stock Market Investing?

-Absolutely!
-The higher the risk, the higher the reward, and vice versa.
+Remember that the higher the risk, the higher the reward, and vice versa.
 So you need to have an emergency fund first.
 And invest only the amount you are comfortable with not touching over a long time.

 We also have recessions and market crashes every few decades, like the 2020 Coronavirus Recession and the 2008 Financial Crisis.